 The Barton Aid Society

 The NMCWM now bears the responsibility to raise 4.75 million dollars in order to preserve and operate the Clara Barton Missing Soldiers Office.
 This is a unique and extremely important historic site.
-The GSA has committed to spending over one million dollars on renovations as well.
+The GSA spent 1.75 million dollars on renovation and preservation.
 In this time of economic stress, this commitment proves that the United States of America believes in this museum and its importance in telling our national story.
 The NMCWM believes in it as well and we need your help.

 In honor of the 100th Anniversary of Clara’s passing we have established the Clara Barton Centennial Fund.
 This will be a group made up of the first 100 people to give at least $100 to the CBMSO.
 Show your support and recognition of Barton’s nationwide campaign to identify more than 20,000 missing soldiers through her Missing Soldiers Office through a donation to this initial campaign.
 Her efforts throughout the war were nothing less than heroic and her legacy of servant leadership is worthy of remembrance and ongoing study.